 While we are big fans of all three of The Farmer’s Dog’s dog food recipes, we had to narrow down our it down to a single favorite.
 We decided to go with the Pork Recipe for a number of reasons.

 The recipe makes use of a large portion of Pork and Pork Liver.
 These ingredients can supply a very satisfactory supply of animal protein and fat, which is critical to a dog’s diet.
 In particular, the Pork Liver can boost levels of less common and beneficial vitamins and minerals.

 These Pork ingredients are then combined with White Potatoes and Sweet Potatoes.
 These starch ingredients supply a modest proportion of carbohydrates and some dietary fiber to aid digestion.

 Lastly, the formula is rounded out with some less common vegetable ingredients such as Green Beans and Cauliflower.
 The use of these ingredients is quite unique and maybe a pleasant surprise to many dogs.

-To learn more about the Farmer’s Dog we reccomend checking out their FAQ page which you can find here.
+To learn more about the Farmer’s Dog, we recommend checking out their FAQ page, which you can find here.

-While uncommon, Rabbit meat is a very nutritious ingredient and contains high levels of protein and fat which should be at the core of every dog’s diet.
-Also, Rabbit meat contains relatively high levels of the B Vitamins such as B3 and B12 which can ensure your dogs remains healthy.
+While uncommon, Rabbit meat is a very nutritious ingredient and contains high levels of protein and fat, which should be at the core of every dog’s diet.
+Also, Rabbit meat contains relatively high levels of B Vitamins such as B3 and B12, which can ensure your dogs remain healthy.